lnls-sirius/etherip-ioc/README.md

 # etherip-ioc

-This project is an EPICS IOC based on Ether_IP.
+This project is an EPICS IOC based on the [Ether_IP](https://github.com/EPICSTools/ether_ip) module.

-## Supported devices

-Currently etherip-ioc provides EPICS interfaces for:
+Python scripts are used to generate EPICS database files and iocBoot cmds.
+The data sources for generation will vary according to the target device, usually excel spreadsheets.

-## Docker image
+## Bulding a Docker image

 In order to build the image, verify the settings at `./scripts/config.sh` then use `docker-compose build`.
+The config file will update the `.env` file used by docker-compose.

 ```sh
 sh ./scripts/config.sh